Commemorating the centenary of the WWI armistice on 11th day of 11th month 1918

 4: nave - south wall

-The following sequence of articles, by an unknown author, appeared in several editions of the Woodborough Magazine between January 1952 and October 1953.
+The following sequence of articles, by an unknown author, but thought to be Jane Turner, appeared in several editions of the Woodborough Magazine between January 1952 and October 1953.
 They portray the stories of the Saints featured in the nine stained glass windows.
 Whilst the windows themselves may not be so old the Saints certainly are.
 It is believed these articles were written for the children of the Church Sunday School.
 [Ed 2003].